-Figure 18.
-Number of ginseng harvest permits issued and total harvest in dry pounds per harvester, 1989-2020
+Figure 17.
+Number of ginseng harvest permits issued and total harvest in dry pounds per

-VI.
 Strategic Considerations

 This section outlines overarching considerations that influence how management actions at WWMA are planned and implemented.
 Some factors, such as those listed under operational context, are ongoing considerations; other factors, such as chronic wasting disease (CWD) and climate change, are new and emerging threats to WWMA.